waltersmac/Predicting-AirBnB-Prices/README.md

   * GridSearchCV
   * Feature Importance

-## 4. Web Blog
+## 4. Data Science Blog
-  * Created a page within Github and using the "Dinky theme" built in theme
+Link to the webpage [here ](https://waltersmac.github.io/AirBnB-London-2020) <br>
   * Communicated my findings from the business questions
-  * Link to the blog [here ](https://waltersmac.github.io/AirBnB-London-2020) <br>
+  * Created a page within Github and using the "Dinky theme" built in theme

 ## 5. Project Organisation